cflipse/devcaffeine/_drafts/building-a-new-rails-app-with-rom-rails.markdown

 flip@kona:~/src/warehouse (master #)$ git add .
 flip@kona:~/src/warehouse (master +)$ git commit -m 'initial app generation'
 ```

+I've skipped activerecord for what I hope are obvious reasons.  `coffeescript`
+has never been a JS flavor I'm wild about, and I suspect there are better
+options these days.
+I've skipped minitest so that I can install rspec.

+Skipping `spring` is a big one.
+I consider it a band-aid that often causes more
+problems than it helps with.
+ROM's interctions with `rails` autoloading is
+still finiky at best, and adding _another_ layer of load confusion ... as
+maintainer of `rom-rails`, I've done basically nothing to support `spring`.
+If
+it's a thing you need, contributions are encouraged.

 <aside>
 At this point, because I have rubocop installed globally, I'm going to copy